quittle/gradle-setup-android-sdk/README.md

 In the configuration for the build on Travis, `GRADLE_PUBLISH_KEY` and `GRADLE_PUBLISH_SECRET` are injected as secret environment variables.

 Upon check-in to the `master` branch, Travis checks out, builds, and deploys the plugin.
+Version numbers are determined by tag names.